Department of Teacher Education

 - Foundations in Reading Instruction

-- Child and Adolescent Development
+- Child & Adolescent Development

 Some available Indiana State Grants include:

 Anderson University participates in the Teacher Education Assistance for College and Higher Education (TEACH) Grant program.
 A TEACH grant is a non-need-based grant provided to students who intend to teach, in order to help pay for their postsecondary education.